jdomingu/ThreeGeoJSON/README.md

 This creates a geoJSON object on a sphere.

-**Important:**
+###Important Note About Parsing geoJSON
-The demo uses the jquery $.getJSON method to pass the geoJSON to the function.
+The demo uses the jquery $.getJSON method to pass the geoJSON to the drawThreeGeo function.
 You can only use this method if the geoJSON is hosted on a server that allows requests for json data.
 To test this code locally, complete the following steps:

-Add ```var json =``` to the beginning of the geoJSON file that you want to display.
+1. Add ```var json =``` to the beginning of the geoJSON file that you want to display.
-Change the file extension of your geoJSON files to ".js".
+2. Change the file extension of your geoJSON files to ".js".
-Add the json.js file to the head of your HTML page.
+3. Add the json.js file to the head of your HTML page.
 For example, you might add the following line:
 ```
 <script src="test_geojson/json.js"></script>
 ```